MBot System Setup

 2. Calibrate the MBot and flash the firmware

-In this step, we are going to flash the calibration script onto the Pico to calibrate it and then flash the firmware.
+In this step, we are going to calibrate the mbot and then flash the firmware.

 - Place the MBot on the floor in a spot with at least 2 feet of clear space around the robot, preferably on the same type of surface you plan to use it on.